Yaazarai/RadianceCascades/README.md

-# RadianceCascades
+# RadianceCascades (WIP)
 A 2D implementation of Radiance Cascades by Alexander Sannikov based on fad's implementation from Shadertoy.
+Working demo of Radiance Cascades, still requires merging of cascade0 to screen space.

 Sources:
 * Radiance Cascades on [Shadertoy](https://www.shadertoy.com/view/mtlBzX) by fad.